Hartford Hawks

-The Hartford Hawks are the NCAA Division I athletic teams of the University of Hartford, located in West Hartford, Connecticut.
-Hartford sponsors teams in eight men's and nine women's NCAA sanctioned sports.
-The men's and women's tennis teams were discontinued at the end of the 2016 season, and women's lacrosse was added.
+The Hartford Hawks are the NCAA Division III athletic teams of the University of Hartford, located in West Hartford, Connecticut.
+Hartford sponsors teams in eight men's and ten women's NCAA sanctioned sports.

 Overview

+Division III

 On May 6, 2021, the University of Hartford Board of Regents voted to drop its athletic department to Division III.
-This plan will start with the university's formal application to the NCAA for reclassification in January 2022.
+This plan started with the university's formal application to the NCAA for reclassification in January 2022.
 Starting in 2022–23, Hartford would no longer award athletic scholarships to incoming students, and begin playing as a Division I independent.
-In 2023–24, the school plans to become a provisional member of a Division III conference, and transition all remaining student-athletes off athletic aid by the end of that school year.
-It was later announced on June 21, 2022 that the Hawks would be joining the Commonwealth Coast Conference.
-Hartford would become a full D-III member on September 1, 2025.
+In 2023–24, the school would become a provisional member of a Division III conference, and transition all remaining student-athletes off athletic aid by the end of that school year.

+Conference of New England

+On June 21, 2022, the Commonwealth Coast Conference, now known as the Conference of New England, announced that Hartford would become a full D-III member on September 1, 2025.